ricardofdc/LPOO_19-20/README.md

 ![gif](docs/gif.gif)

-Developed by Ricardo Cardoso and Marta Lobo
+Developed by Ricardo Cardoso and @martandradelobo